andykenward/github-actions-cloudflare-pages/README.md

 github-environemnt: ${{ (github.ref == 'refs/heads/main' && 'production') || 'preview' }}
 ```

+## Upgrading

+If you have previous deployments using an older version of this GitHub Action please see the [CHANGELOG.md](../CHANGELOG.md) for breaking changes.

 ## Permissions

 The [permissions] required for this GitHub Action when using the created [`GITHUB_TOKEN`] by the workflow for the `github-token` field.